slevin886/Roman_Coin_Pricing/README.md

   <img src="https://github.com/slevin886/Roman_Coin_Pricing/blob/master/images/feature_importance.png" height="310" width="550">
 </p>

 Interestingly, 'best offer enabled' tops the list.
 This is a listing characteristic that allows a prospective buyer to make an offer below the listed price.
-Also in the top ten features are our Queens seller dummy variable, whether the coin is silver, and our two demand features: bid count and watch count.
+Also, in the top ten features are the 'Queens seller' dummy variable, whether the coin is silver, and the two demand proxies: bid count and watch count.

+### Limitations and Moving Forward

+Several factors, some inherent to the market and others part of the data collection process, present issues for external validity.
+First, even after restricting observations to a range of $3-$1000, the model is less successful in predicting prices on the margins- with efforts to increase feature complexity unsuccessful in reducing these errors.
+Second, feature creation is reliant upon the seller listing relevant characteristics in the title (there are no mandatory fields in eBay for coin metal, emperor, etc.).
+If certain sellers are systematically including or excluding this information, a real possibility, predictions will be biased.

+The model can also be manipulated by a seller that doesn't include the real quality of the coin in their description.
+Moving forward, I can mitigate this problem by incorporating coin images into the model by training a convolutional neural network to classify coin quality.